 The Harsh Truth About Anti Virus Software.

-It doesn’t matter what any of the AV companies say on their advertising, on their websites or anywhere else, nothing is 100% secure.
+The truth about anti-virus software is that it can’t protect you from every single threat that you could run into.
+It doesn’t matter what any of the AV companies say in their advertising, on their websites or anywhere else, nothing is 100% secure.

 It also doesn’t matter how much you pay for protection, something can and could slip through your defences.

 The main reasons for that are first, anti-virus software is always playing catch-up with the virus writers, and second, human error.
 Yeah, we all make mistakes.

 So why use anti-virus software at all?
 The answer to that is without any protection at all, your computer will get infected, and pretty quickly.
 But by using an anti-virus, you cut down the risk.
 You reduce the chances of getting infected.

 With all that said, what options do you have?
 Well, that depends on whether you want free anti-virus software, or you’re prepared to pay for it.

 Generally speaking, paid-for software will be better than free software, but that doesn’t mean that free isn’t any good.
 It all depends on what your needs are.

 Your computer has an anti-virus program called Windows Security (it used to be called Windows Defender) built right into it.

 Previous attempts by Microsoft to produce effective protection for Windows have failed abysmally, but since the introduction of Windows Defender, things have gotten better.
 Much better.